Derby Cheese vs Gouda Cheese

 Gouda is a famous Dutch cheese named after the city of Gouda in the Netherlands.
 It is typically made from cow's milk and aged to develop a rich, caramel-like sweetness with a smooth, firm texture.
 Young Gouda is mild and creamy, while aged Gouda becomes hard and crumbly with intense flavors.

-Derby Cheese comes from England and United Kingdom.
-Gouda Cheese originated from Netherlands.
+• Origin: Derby Cheese (England and United Kingdom), Gouda Cheese (Netherlands)

 Derby Cheese Gouda Cheese